AdrianGehrig/Project-Autonomous-Car/Software/PlanA_ComputerVision/README-PlanA.md

 _This is a quick startup guide for Plan A, the Computer Vision Approach._

-1. NVIDIA Jetson
+_1. NVIDIA Jetson_

-⋅⋅⋅Used for Image Processing and Calculating of the steering angle.
+   Used for Image Processing and Calculating of the steering angle.

 _2. STM32 F4 Part (Identical in PlanA and PlanB)_

-⋅⋅⋅Used for Hardware communication and basic safety features.
+  Used for Hardware communication and basic safety features.

-4. And another item.

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

 ___